 Software companies may change their names, go bankrupt, enter into mergers, or cease to exist for a variety of reasons.
 When this happens, product rights are usually transferred to another company that may not sell or support the software acquired.

 There is currently no review for this game.
-But, you can help add it!
+But, you can help add one!
+Login to get started.

 Buy Ice Climber

 We currently have no buy links for this game.
 We may add some in the future.

 Some links may be affiliate links, in which we receive a comission without any extra cost to you.
 Any proceedings are used to fund The Retro Spirit - Since 1832™ project.
 We are not endored nor paid to link to any particular outlet.
 We try linking to sources that honor the developers and users alike.